Shannon's inequality on non-collapsing RCD spaces: Introduction

+holds. \end{thm} In the statement, $\sfb(\nu)$ is the set of barycenters of $\nu$ and $\calR_N$ is the $N$-dimensional regular set, see section 2 and 3 for the definitions.
+As long as the author known, the Shannon inequality is new even for Riemannian manifolds with nonnegative Ricci curvature.

-holds. \end{thm} On $\R^n$, the equality of (\ref{eq:Sh}) is always achieved by the Gaussian function.
-In general $\RCD$ spaces, the equality of (\ref{eq:Sh}) force the shape of $\RCD$ spaces into cone.
-We give the following rigidity result. \begin{thm}[Cone rigidity Theorem \ref{thm:conerigid}] Assume the equality in (\ref{eq:Sh}) holds for the heat flow, then $(X,d,\m)$ is a cone. \end{thm} See section 4 for the precise assumption.
+On $\R^n$, the equality of (\ref{eq:Sh}) is achieved by a function $f$ if and only if $f$ is the Gaussian function.
+In $\RCD$ spaces, the equality of (\ref{eq:Sh}) forces the shape of $\RCD$ spaces into cone if the equality is achieved by the gradient flow of the relative entropy functional, called the heat flow in the present paper, instead of the Gaussian function.
+We give the following rigidity result. \begin{thm}[Cone rigidity Theorem \ref{thm:conerigid}] Assume the equality in (\ref{eq:measuredSh}) holds for the heat flow, that is,

+holds, then $(X,d,\m)$ is a cone. \end{thm} See section 4 for the precise definitions and assumption.
+So far the author does not know whether the $\RCD(0,N)$ space in which the equality (\ref{eq:measuredSh}) is supported by another probability measure different from the heat flow has to be a cone or not (see Remark \ref{rem:attainnotheat}).
 We also deal with an almost rigidity result in section 4.